llamicron/rubric/book/src/example_grader/submission.md

 ```

 ## Test
-Add the following line to the end of main and run the program with `cargo run` to see what it does so far.
+Add the following temporary line to the end of `main` and run the program with `cargo run` to see what it does so far.

 ```rust ,noplaypen
 println!("{:#?}", sub);